John Hartley (academic): Early life

-Hartley was born in London, England.
+Hartley was born in London.
 He attended Sir Roger Manwood's School, and completed a Bachelor of Arts (with Honours) in English Language and Literature at the University of Wales in 1975.
 He moved to Australia in 1985.

 Academic life

-Hartley's career spans Wales and Australia (Western Australia and Queensland).

-Hartley worked at the Polytechnic of Wales from 1975 to 1984, initially as a research assistant and tutor, and then as a lecturer in communication and cultural studies.
+Hartley has worked in Wales and Australia (Western Australia and Queensland).
+He was at the Polytechnic of Wales from 1975 to 1984, initially as a research assistant and tutor, and then as a lecturer in communication and cultural studies.
 From 1985 to 1995 he held a number of positions at Murdoch University, ranging from lecturer to Director of the Centre for Research in Culture and Communication.
 In 1990 he received a PhD in communications from Murdoch University.
 He was a professor at Edith Cowan University from 1995 to 1998.

-From 1996 to 2000 Hartley was Head of the newly created Cardiff School of Journalism, Media and Cultural Studies at Cardiff University, and Director of its Tom Hopkinson Centre for Media Research.
+From 1996 to 2000 Hartley was the head of the newly created Cardiff School of Journalism, Media and Cultural Studies at Cardiff University, and Director of its Tom Hopkinson Centre for Media Research.
 In 2000 he received a Doctor of Letters from the University of Wales.
 In 1998 Hartley founded the International Journal of Cultural Studies, published by Sage Publications Ltd in London.
 He was elected a Fellow of the Australian Academy of the Humanities in 2001.

 Hartley was Dean of the Creative Industries Faculty at Queensland University of Technology from 2000 to 2005.
 He was an Australian Research Council (ARC) Federation Fellow and Research Director at the ARC Centre of Excellence for Creative Industries and Innovation at Queensland University of Technology from 2005 to 2010.
 In 2006 he was made a Life Fellow of the Royal Society of Arts, having been a member since 1996.

 In 2012 he became a Fellow of the International Communication Association.
 Between 2012 and 2019 Hartley was Professor of Cultural Science and Director of the Centre for Culture and Technology at Curtin University, and Professor of Journalism, Media and Cultural Studies at Cardiff University.

 In December 2012 he was recognised for his academic contributions by being awarded the title of John Curtin Distinguished Professor.
 In 2014 the Queensland University of Technology announced the John Hartley Oxford Institute Summer Doctoral Programme Scholarship, to allow two students per year for the next five to six years to attend the Oxford Internet Institute's summer doctoral programme.
 The scholarship is funded in part by "a generous personal gift" from Hartley, matched by funds from the university.

-Hartley lead the Digital Culture & New Media research program at Curtin University's CCAT.
+In 2017, Hartley was elected a Fellow of the Learned Society of Wales.
+He led the Digital Culture & New Media research program at Curtin University's CCAT.
 He is also a member of CCAT's Indigenous Culture and Digital Technologies; New Models of Publishing; and Digital China Lab research programs.
 He continues, as of 2021, as an adjunct professor with the centre.